 Another option for a natural insect repellent is to use fresh or dried herbs.
 For this recipe, you will need the following:

-To make this natural, eco-friendly repellent, boil one cup of water and add 3 to 4 tablespoons of dried herbs (any combination of the above-listed herbs will work, although it is recommended to use at least one from the mint family).
+To make this natural, environmentally responsible repellent, boil one cup of water and add 3 to 4 tablespoons of dried herbs (any combination of the above-listed herbs will work, although it is recommended to use at least one from the mint family).
 Mix well, cover, and let cool.
 Once the solution has cooled, strain herbs out and mix with one cup of witch hazel, vodka, or rubbing alcohol.
 Store in a spray bottle in a cool place, such as the fridge, and use as needed.

 These are just a couple of easy, affordable, safe, and natural recipes for insect repellents that will allow you to enjoy being outside without toxic bug sprays.
 If bees are bombing your barbeque, try this DIY natural bee repellent.